Bridgewater Workers' Compensation

 Bridgewater is a city of approximately 26,563 people.
 Bridgewater is located in Plymouth County, Massachusetts, but is also just 35 miles to the east of the city of Providence in Rhode Island.
 Bridgewater is named after a town in Somerset England, and the city is 25 miles to the south of Boston.

-Iron work factories provided the economic base of Bridgewater during the 1800s and the beginning of the 1900s.
-However, there was a shift in the 1960s and the economy in Bridgewater became dependent upon the Massachusetts Correctional Institute, the Old Colony Correctional Center, the Bridgewater Teacher’s College and the Bridgewater State Hospital.
+Ironwork factories provided the economic base of Bridgewater during the 1800s and the beginning of the 1900s.
+However, there was a shift in the 1960s and the economy in Bridgewater became dependent upon the Massachusetts Correctional Institute, the Old Colony Correctional Center, the Bridgewater Teacher’s College, and the Bridgewater State Hospital.
 The teacher’s college was the first in the nation.
-Today, the prisons are closed but the traditional of educational achievement continues, as Bridgewater is now home to Bridgewater State University, which is a part of the University of Massachusetts’ system.
+Today, the prisons are closed but the tradition of educational achievement continues, as Bridgewater is now home to Bridgewater State University, which is a part of the University of Massachusetts’ system.

 The school helps provide jobs for thousands who work in the education sector in the Bridgewater area.
 Unfortunately, workers in this field as well as in other industries could be hurt or even killed on-the-job, especially if employers fail to follow basic workplace safety requirements.